oladebo/Fabric-End-to-End-Pipeline-Project/README.md

 with Azure and AWS integrated as additional data sources and processing/storage environments.

-This makes the project a strong example of a modern hybrid/multi-cloud data engineering architecture using Microsoft Fabric as the central analytics platform.
+However this project a strong example of a modern hybrid/multi-cloud data engineering architecture using Microsoft Fabric as the central analytics platform.

+Thanks,

+Oladebo Ayanniyi (Data Engineer)